maheshsabnis/DXC_Blazor_Traning/readme1.md

 		- Use Reflection to read Properties from Department class
 	- Modify the ListDepartment Component to Delete the Table Row to delete the Department.
 Make sure that, the Delete button is disabled if the department contains Employees
-	- Show all Departments in sorted order of the DeptName
+	- Show all Departments in sorted order of the DeptName Date : 04-08-2021
+	- Manage the Applicaiton State in Blazor WASM Standalone app to maintain the state for selected products from Category so that the enduser can select products to be purchased with Quantities.
+The Product Component should show list of Products for selected category with the Unit Price.
+The PurchaseComponent will allow enduser to select compoejnt from the ProductList and will allows user to enter quantity.
+This compoennt will calcluate total price.
+The TotalBillComponent will sholw list of all products purchased by enduser and will show the total bill by showing list of Products purchased.
+	- CategoryComponent, ProductComponent, PurchaseComponent, TotalBillCOmponent
+	- AppStateContainer
+		- List<Purchase> is the State that will show List of all Products purchased